PriyaSuriyamurthi/EventPlanner/README.md

-# event-planner
+# Event-planner

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This project is to create events for an user.
+The user needs to register to create and view the event.
+This project was designed using angularJS mvvm pattern.
+Scaffolding tool : Yeoman
+Build : Grunt
+Package Manager: bower
+Database:  Firebase

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+After cloning the repository you should run:

+npm install

+bower install

 ## Testing

-Running `grunt test` will run the unit tests with karma.
-# EventPlanner
+Enter the command Grunt Serve to run the application local to the system.

+grunt serve